 A person’s wisdom yields patience; it is to one’s glory to overlook an offense~ Proverbs 19:11 NIV

-Sometime in the recent past America morphed into a population of whiners, wimps and politically correct crybabies.
+America has morphed into a bunch of whiners, wimps and politically correct crybabies.

 College students at Harvard University have reported feeling “ threatened” by the possibility of the presence of students whose views on abortion might differ from their own.
 Students were not actually exposed to opposing ideas on the topic.
 Nonetheless, the mere notion they might be exposed to a view they didn’t agree with was simply more than the little snow flakes could endure.